The average Viva Vision light show is six minutes long.

-Coming in Fall of 2013, thrill seekers can breeze right beneath the Viva Vision canopy on a thrilling zip-line called Slotzilla.
-Riders will be launched out of an enormous slot machine and across the Fremont Street Experience.
+Thrill seekers can breeze right beneath the Viva Vision canopy on a thrilling zip-line called Slotzilla.
+Riders are launched out of an enormous slot machine and across the Fremont Street Experience.

-Each year, Fremont Street Experience hosts a number of special events including Race Jam during the NASCAR weekend, the annual Downtown Hoedown during National Finals Rodeo and Las Vegas Bike Fest in September.
+Special events include Race Jam during the NASCAR weekend, the annual Downtown Hoedown during National Finals Rodeo and Las Vegas Bike Fest in September.
 Live tribute bands also perform outside nightly.

 If food, music and dancing interest you, the monthly Vegas StrEATS Festival hosted every second Saturday outside of the El Cortez features a variety of food trucks, a beer stand, live DJ-spun music and much more.
 Think of it as a neighborhood block party, but with a downtown Vegas twist.

 There are other food spots including a Piccadilly Pizza, a gourmet coffee stand, a popcorn cart, as well as cheap eats at Mermaids casino.
 These include deep-fried Oreos, deep-fried Twinkies, chocolate-covered bananas or hot dogs for only 99 cents and mini-chicken sliders for $5.99.
 The Beef Jerky Store not only offers more flavors of this classic snack than you can imagine (including veggie options!), but you'll find a variety of chocolates, candy and a wide selection of Hawaiian food favorites.
 That's a whole lot to chew on.